-Proposals must be submitted electronically, using the Commission's Electronic Proposal Submission Service (EPSS).
-Proposals arriving at the Commission/agency by any other means are regarded as 'not submitted', and will not be evaluated4.
+Proposals must be submitted electronically, using the Commission's Electronic Submission Services which are to be found on the Participant Portal.
+Proposals arriving at the Commission/Agency by any other means are regarded as 'not submitted', and will not be evaluated5.
+All the data that the proposal coordinator uploads is securely stored on a server to